 Each Sample statistic is represented by a comma-separated list of items, of which the first one is the oldest and the last one is the most recent.
-Each item may be, in turn, either one single value or (in case events per sample are listed) a colon-separated list of values.
-All of these are specific to the service type and are therefore in the .ServiceMonitoring.MainStream.{i}.Sample object.
+Each item may be, in turn, either one single value or (in case events per sample are listed) a comma-separated list of values (the way to represent lists of lists is specified in TR-106 [2]).
+All of these are specific to the service type and are therefore in the .ServiceMonitoring.MainStream. {i}.Sample object.